-When the Bible says, “Come now” it signals a gentle word of correction for our thinking.
+When the Bible says, “Come now” it signals a gentle word of correction to our thinking.
 Who are those in view and what thinking needs correcting?
 Those in view are really all of us: whoever makes plans for their day, for their future, for their families, or their business or their ministry.
 James has in mind anyone who lives by intention.
-Take care how you live, you who live, not just for the present, but also for the future.
+He's saying, "take care how you live, not just for the present, but also for the future."

 What we ought to say is “If God wills.”
 God’s will caused us to be created (Psalm 139:13).
 God wills who are believers or not (Romans 9:15).
 God wills to sustain your mist-like life (Hebrews 1:3).
 And God’s will lays out your future (Isaiah 46:10).
 We live and plan, travel and do business because God wills it.

-Someone might object: but isn’t it impractical or cumbersome and even silly to always add, “If God wills” into our conversations and writing?
-Can’t we just take God for granted and live out his plans for us, much like a child lives?”
-My answer is: God disdains being taken for granted.
-It’s against his very nature.
+Someone might object: "but isn’t it impractical or cumbersome and even silly to always add, 'If God wills' into our conversations and writing?
+Can’t we just take God for granted and live out His plans for us, much like a child lives?”
+To which I answer, God disdains being taken for granted.
+It’s against His very nature.
 He does all that he does “to the praise of his glory” (Ephesians 1:12).
 Our maturity is measured by growth in glorifying God.

 Remember your life is a vapor, a God-sustained mist.
-Joyfully confess that apart from him you can do nothing (John 15:5).
-And then let well up in your heart and ring from your lips: “I will go and do such and such…If God wills.”
-He means for we who believe to come to the end of our vaporous lives and see all that we’ve been able to accomplish and say: this is what God willed for me.
+Joyfully confess that apart from Him you can do nothing (John 15:5).
+And then let this well up in your heart and ring from your lips: “I will go and do such and such…If God wills.”
+He means for we who believe to come to the end of our vaporous lives and see all that we’ve been able to accomplish and say, "this is what God willed for me."
 Then our mist-life will give way to eternal life.